aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/insert-image-in-npoi/_index.md

 ﻿---
-title: Insert Image in NPOI – Aspose.Words for .NET
+title: Insert Image in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Insert Image in NPOI
 linktitle: Insert Image in NPOI
 description: "Add an image into a document easily and fast instead of using NPOI in C#."